Pella86/Schrodinger-religion/Chats-about-Religion/Clean up of Spritual Science.md

 Pella Jiriya, [18.10.16 12:48]
 [In reply to Milena]
 I, is what I define as I, you are what I define as you.
 People identify in themselves naturally and in general is corresponding to the physical represent of the self.

 Pella Jiriya, [18.10.16 12:50]
 [In reply to Milena]
 The boat of eratostene.
 It's something it will blow your mind then.

-Moreover bringing up a physical measure without meaning is terrible taste in an aphorism
+Moreover bringing up a physical measure without meaning is terrible taste in an aphorism.

 Milena, [18.10.16 12:50]
 [In reply to Pella Jiriya]